event-flux/event-flux/docs/get-started.md

 appStore.releaseStore("counterStore");
 ```

-Instead of mutating the state directly, you specify the mutation functions you want to happen with method called actions.
-Then you write a special function to decide how every action transforms this module's state.
+Instead of mutating the state directly, you specify the mutation functions you want to happen with methods called actions.
+Then you write a special function to decide how to transforms this store's state.

 In a typical `event-flux` app, there is just a single app store with many module stores that manage some module state.
 Each store manage own state by mutation functions.
 As your app grows, you split the store into smaller stores independently operating on the different parts of the state tree.
 This is exactly like how there is just one root component in a React app, but it is composed out of many small components.

 This architecture might seem like an overkill for a counter app, but the beauty of this pattern is how well it scales to large and complex apps.
-It also enables very powerful developer tools, because it is possible to trace every mutation to the action that caused it.
-You can record user sessions and reproduce them just by replaying every action.

 ## Examples